 - Advanced SEO tools.

-- The steep learning curve to mastering the platform.
+- The steep learning curve to master the platform.

 - Limited help and support options when you get stuck.